eclipse/kuksa.val/doc/quickstart.md

 The other thing, that VSS provides you are "actuators" `Vehicle.Body.Trunk.Rear.IsOpen`.
 The most important thing to remember about actuators: Every actuators is also a sensor, so everything written on top applies as well!
 The second-most important thing is: For VSS actuatorss, it is expected that you might be able to influence the state of the real Vehicle by writing to them.
 So while being used as a sensor, you will get the current position of the Window in the example, you might also want to set the _desired_ position.

-You express this in the databroker-cli as
+You express this in the kuksa-cli as

 ```
 set Vehicle.Body.Trunk.Rear.IsOpen true